 At the residency I’m describing above, I went out for hikes in the afternoon.
 At another, I got up and went for a hike every morning before I settled down to my desk.
 But in both instances, I was inspired by the landscape around me to get out and engage with the natural world and discover what was around me.
 An unknown wilderness landscape is a lot more tempting than my everyday suburban neighborhood in Burbank, but I’ve made a commitment to go out for a walk every day even if it’s just around the block.

 The truth is, even on a short walk, my imagination and sense of curiosity fire off even though I’m not on a trail about to see a baby bobcat or something.
 There are still the weird things in the neighbors’ yards, unfamiliar dogs and cats and birds, different flowering plants depending on the season, changing construction projects, and all manner of discoveries to be made.
-Just adding a minor sense of discovery to every day contributes to the freedom in the mind that travelling often brings.
-I think one of the reasons days seem so long when we are kids is that every moment was new, and that’s why days seem so full and long when we’re travelling.
+Just adding a minor sense of discovery to every day contributes to the freedom in the mind that traveling often brings.
+I think one of the reasons days seem so long when we are kids is that every moment was new, and that’s why days seem so full and long when we’re traveling.
 Bringing time for discovery into each day creates opportunity for the curious mind to become spacious.

 5. Cool thing of the day